Mechanical systems drawing: Sets of drawings

-India

 Arrangement drawing

 Arrangement drawings include information about the self-contained units that make up the system: table of parts, fabrication and detail drawing, overall dimension, weight/mass, lifting points, and information needed to construct, test, lift, transport, and install the equipment.
 These drawings should show at least three different orthographic views and clear details of all the components and how they are assembled.

 Assembly drawing

 The assembly drawing typically includes three orthographic views of the system: overall dimensions, weight and mass, identification of all the components, quantities of material, supply details, list of reference drawings, and notes.
 Assembly drawings detail how certain component parts are assembled.

 An assembly drawing shows which order the product is put together, showing all the parts as if they were stretched out.
 This will help a welder to understand how the product will go together so he get an idea of where the weld is needed.
 The assembly drawing will contain the following; information overall dimensions, weight and mass, identification of all the components, quantities of material, supply details, list of reference drawings, and notes.